kookoowaa/SQL_training/README.md

 # SQL_training
 - Repository created Sept.
-26
+26, 2019
-- SQL training for beginners with Google BigQuery and MSSQL
+- SQL training for beginners (for the use of light weighted on-prmise database)
-- Beginner training for IKEA Korea
+- Tools used for this session: SQL, DBeaver, python